apguerrera/Daisy/README.md

 We can make a system that provides the collusion resistance guarantee with a centralized trust model (if Bob is honest we have collusion resistance, If Bob is dishonest we don’t), and also provides the blockchain’s guarantees unconditionally (ie. Bob can’t cause the other guarantees to break by being dishonest).

-#### Security
-We use the existing proxy voting contracts and add a layer of zero-knowledge proofs to signal our vote.

 #### Transparent Anonymity